Half Term Happiness

 Visit Jurassic World – the Exhibition

-Don’t miss Jurassic World: The Exhibition in London, an immersive experience bringing you face-to-face with life-size dinosaurs.
+Don’t miss Jurassic World: The Exhibition now in Manchester, an immersive experience bringing you face-to-face with life-size dinosaurs.
 Walk through the world-famous Jurassic World gates and prepare to be left in awe as the ground-breaking film franchise is brought to life!

 Find out more here